EC-Mobile/bitrise-step-bitbucket-server-tools/README.md

 ## Outputs
 - SKIPPED_VERIFICATION:        True if found [SV] tag and aborted build, otherwise False.

-# Check Pull Request Deadlines
+# Check Pull Requests Deadline
 This function will check all unapporved open Pull Requests and prepare a Json data `PULL_REQUESTS_DEADLINE`.
 It also checks tag [Deadline dd/mm] in Pull Request title and create a boolean flag `PULL_REQUESTS_DEADLINE_NEAR`.

 Pull Request title example: